Chan Vathanaka: International career

 He made his senior international debut on 22 March 2013 in a 2014 AFC Challenge Cup qualification match against Turkmenistan.

 Vathanaka played an important part in Cambodia's campaign in the 2018 World Cup qualification.
 In the first qualifying game he came off the bench to score two goals, the second a thunderous free-kick, in a 3–0 home win over Macau.
 On 28 July 2016 Vathanaka scored another free kick against Singapore in a friendly match.

-He was part of the Cambodian national team for the 2016 AFF Cup and scored two goals against Malaysia in the group stage.
+He was part of the Cambodia national team for the 2016 AFF Cup and scored two goals against Malaysia in the group stage.
 He went on to represent the Koupreys in two more AFF Cups.